Krzysztof Wodiczko: "...Out of Here: The Veterans Project"

 One year later, Out of Here was shown at Galerie Lelong in New York City.
 This second iteration contained an excerpt from a different speech by the President, and mentioned the end of the war and the gradual withdrawal of troops.
 Speaking on the changes, the artist commented, "It made the work more up to date…but the irony is that this project didn't have to change much."
 Wodiczko cited the locations, Boston and New York, as sufficient to garner different readings of the work.
 "The works in Boston and New York have different publics.
 New York's character and the [art] shows gave Out of Here a big international audience as opposed to the more local audience in Boston."
 Collectively, these narratives paint a picture of the individual veterans who told them, the larger picture of the Iraq War, and the more subtle clues to the war's repercussions.

 "Abraham Lincoln: War Veteran Projection"

 For Abraham Lincoln: War Veteran Projection, presented by More Art, Wodiczko engaged with dozens of American war veterans and their family members to explore the traumatic consequences of war.
 The artist interviewed a total of fourteen participants, recording conversations about war experiences, the difficult return to civilian life, loss, and guilt.
 These interviews were then edited into a video that was projected on the statue of Abraham Lincoln In Union Square Park.

+Projection on the Mickiewicz statue, Warsaw, 2008

+Wodiczko creates installations directly in urban spaces, often on historical monuments, all over the world, including in Warsaw.
+According to Kate Wyrembelska's research on "creative documentation", political messages are indeed present in Wodiczko's work.
+To mark the 40th anniversary of the last performance of "Dziady"—the monumental dramatic poem by Adam Mickiewicz—Krzysztof Wodiczko is preparing a special projection on the poet's monument in downtown Warsaw.
+Wyrembelska explains the context of this screening: in November 1967 Poland celebrated the 50th anniversary of the outbreak of the October Revolution (the Bolshevik Revolution) which notably marked the beginning of the dictatorship in Russia, according to Nicolas Werth.
+On this occasion, a number of propaganda, cultural, and scientific events were organized throughout the country.
+The National Theatre in Warsaw also participated in the celebrations.
+Its director, Kazimierz Dejmek, decided to stage Adam Mickiewicz's "Dziady" a work by one of the greatest Romantic poets, in a modern production.
+However, its patriotic and anti-Russian passages led to the performance being perceived as anti-Soviet and influenced the decision to ban it.
+On January 30, 2008, twenty-one years after the ceremonies, the Polish people finally heard poems by Mickiewicz.
+The artist, Wodiczko, "animated" the monument to the poet Mickiewicz, using video projection accompanied by sound.
+The statue recited the monologue of Konrad, the protagonist of Dziady delivering his reflections on freedom and enslavement.
+Wodiczko emphasized that he did not want to reconstruct a monument from the past, but rather that he wished to critique collective memory and the way it is constructed.